oprypin/crsfml/docs/tutorials/graphics/vertex-array.md

 window.draw(vertices, states)
 ```

-To know more about transformations and the [Transform]({{book.api}}/Transform.html) class, you can read the tutorial on [transforming entities](transform.md "Transforming entities tutorial").
+To know more about transformations and the [SF::Transform][] class, you can read the tutorial on [transforming entities](transform.md "Transforming entities tutorial").

 ## Creating an SFML-like entity

 Now that you know how to define your own textured/colored/transformed entity, wouldn't it be nice to wrap it in an SFML-style class?
-Fortunately, SFML makes this easy for you by providing the [Drawable]({{book.api}}/Drawable.html) module and [Transformable]({{book.api}}/Transformable.html) base class.
+Fortunately, SFML makes this easy for you by providing the [SF::Drawable][] module and [SF::Transformable][] base class.
 These two classes are the base of the built-in SFML entities Sprite, Text and Shape.

-[Drawable]({{book.api}}/Drawable.html) is an interface: it declares a single abstract method.
+[SF::Drawable][] is an interface: it declares a single abstract method.
 Including sf::Drawable allows you to draw instances of your class the same way as SFML classes:

 ```crystal
 class MyEntity